Book Reviews - Non-Fiction

 This is my favorite reference book, and I don't want to miss out on the opportunity to praise it in any possible way.
 At the first glance, there is nothing very spectacular about the black and blue on white page layout with simple line drawings.
 The fantastic thing about the manual is that it becomes a real companion to the series, that it picks up all conceivable questions and problems from TNG - including some real-world annotations in the footnotes.
 The other way round, the writers for the series seem to have looked up quite a few things here.
 The last three seasons of TNG evidently profited from the book.

-Rick Sternbach's sense for technical correctness (although he's an artist, not an engineer) and Mike Okuda's view for the details make the STTNG Technical Manual as complete and as detailed as it could be.
-What I like even more is that it makes sense technically and that technobabble can only be found where common sense or real engineering don't apply.
+Rick Sternbach's sense for technical correctness (although he's an artist, not an engineer) and Mike Okuda's view for the details make the STTNG Technical Manual as complete and as specific as it could possibly be.
+I like that it makes sense technically and that technobabble can only be found where common sense or real engineering don't apply.
 It has been criticized that the book doesn't really explain how warp drive, transporter or phasers work.
 To be honest, even Sternbach and Okuda don't know that!
 But seriously, in my view exactly this is the most important benefit of the book.
 What could be the point in explaining the fictional technology on a level where it is impossible to understand (because no half-way workable theory exists) and at the same time easy to disprove (because with some knowledge of real physics one could easily notice that it just wouldn't work)?
 In other words, the STTNG Technical Manual doesn't impair our ability to suspend disbelief.
 Furthermore, the book is written like a technical manual for 24th century engineers who operate or service the ship, so I wouldn't expect the very basics to be explained in it anyway.